jgbrainstorm/computational_psychometrics/README.md

 ## Table of Contents

 Chapter 1.
-Introduction.
-Computational Psychometrics: Towards a Principled Integration of Data Science and Machine Learning Techniques into Psychometrics
+Introduction to Computational Psychometrics: towards a principled integration of data science and machine learning techniques into psychometrics
-> Alina A. von Davier, Robert Mislevy and Jiangang Hao
+> Alina A. von Davier, Robert J. Mislevy and Jiangang Hao

 ### Part I Conceptualization